Lesson Options:

-To introduce the violin to new young musicians, we will begin with our Beginner’s Violin Quartet in January/February.
-It will start as a 5-week workshop, covering some basic elements of violin playing for brand new beginners, with no previous experience necessary.
+To introduce the violin to new young musicians, try the Beginner’s Violin Quartet.
+It is a 5-week workshop, covering some basic elements of violin playing for brand new beginners, with no previous experience necessary.
 Violins provided during the class!
 This will be a chance for you and your child to be introduced to the violin, and to get on the wait-list for regular private 30-min lessons.
-Sign up with this form!
+Rolling enrollment: classes begin as soon as there are enough students available at the same time for a new quartet.
+Get on the waitlist for the next class!

 If you would like to immediately try a private lesson, I am currently booking individual 45 or 60 min lessons for older or more advanced students.
 This can be treated as a trial lesson which could possibly lead to regular lessons going forward, or just as single supplementary lesson to whatever learning arrangement you currently have.